The Lifestyle Causes Impediments In Yoga

 Prayasa refers to Exertion, over-attempting.

-• The fact is that a Yoga seeker should avoid exertion by physical-mental exercises, one thing you should know that we are not discussing here “Yoga teacher training program”, as the programs are held for a short duration, with various types of people, different background, I am empathically discussing personal self-practice for daily sadhana.
+• The fact is that a Yoga seeker should avoid exertion through physical-mental exercises.
+One thing you should know is that we are not discussing here a “Yoga teacher training program”, as the programs are held for a short duration, with various types of people, and different backgrounds.
+I am empathically discussing personal self-practice for daily sadhana.

-• The over attempting of physical and mental exercises results in strengthening the state of Rajo-guna (capriciousness) or Tamo-guna (lethargy/exertion), therefore along with this, over-attempting can also cause lifetime imbalances to the organic body i.e. the joints pain, muscles pain, injury, mental turmoil, and psychological stuff.
+• The over-attempting of physical and mental exercises results in strengthening the state of Rajo-guna (capriciousness) or Tamo-guna (lethargy/exertion); therefore, along with this, over-attempting can also cause lifetime imbalances to the organic body, i.e., joint pain, muscle pain, injury, mental turmoil, and psychological issues.

-• I guess, Hatha Yoga means not just to practice any styles of Asana and Pranayama for one or two hours, it’s like fabulous but as well as discussed and planned practice from the competent teachers is recommended.
+• I guess Hatha Yoga means not just to practice any style of Asana and Pranayama for one or two hours; it’s fabulous, but discussing and planning practice with competent teachers is also recommended.

-Hatha Yoga leads to stimulating the Pancha-prana (five chambers of vital forces), exhilarating the Nadis (energy channel), bringing balances between Ida and Pingla (Body and mind), expanding the lifespan, developing clarity in thinking, the will power and final journey towards self-realization/salvation.
+Hatha Yoga leads to stimulating the Pancha-prana (five chambers of vital forces), exhilarating the Nadis (energy channels), bringing balance between Ida and Pingla (Body and mind), expanding the lifespan, developing clarity in thinking, will power, and the final journey towards self-realisation/salvation.

-Therefore a neophyte, regular practitioner, and teachers should avoid exertion and must be devoted to under experienced Guru to have continuous guidance and blessings.
+Therefore, a neophyte, regular practitioner, and teachers should avoid exertion and must be devoted to an experienced Guru to have continuous guidance and blessings.

 (3) Prajalpa